spawnfest/lorax/README.md

 # Lorax

 This package implements Low-Rank Adaptation (LoRA), a popular method for fine-tuning large language models.
 LoRA introduces a more efficient method for adaptation by freezing the original model weights and injecting trainable rank decomposition matrices.
-This results in a dramatic reduction in the number of parameters needing updates (by up to 10,000x for some configurations) and cuts down on the GPU memory needed, making it a much more affordable and practical solution for users who don’t have access to high-end GPU hardware.
+This results in a dramatic reduction in the number of parameters needing updates and cuts down on the GPU memory needed, making it a much more affordable and practical solution for users who don’t have access to high-end GPU hardware.

+## Key Benefits:
+- *Efficiency*: LoRA decreases the number of trainable parameters by up to 10,000 times and reduces GPU memory usage by 3 times compared to traditional fine-tuning methods.
+- *Performance*: Despite the reduction in trainable parameters, LoRA exhibits comparable or even superior performance to full fine-tuning on various models (RoBERTa, DeBERTa, GPT-2, GPT-3) across different benchmarks.
+- *Storage Space*: LoRA parameters are impressively compact, taking up only a few megabytes.

 ## How To Fine-tune an LLM